Updated on July 30th, 2020

 On the last morning of my 5-month Caribbean Odyssey, I was in the Dominican Republic.
 I was staying in a beautiful villa with a private dock & beach, courtesy of a gorgeous family I met in Antigua.
 It was sunrise, there was nobody around.
 It was a beautiful moment as I lay on my back & watched the swallows diving & soaring above.
 No better way to end a life-altering trip!

 In March I spent a month in Costa Rica & fell in love with this gorgeous country & it’s amazing wildlife.
 In my time I took a week each getting to know the difference between the Pacific & Caribbean Coasts & in between took a Tour.
-Costa Rica brought gorgeous sunsets, zip lining, white water rafting, canyoning, sloths, monkeys, dolphins & kayaking with caiman & turtles.
-You can see it all in my Video Diaries.
+Costa Rica brought gorgeous sunsets, zip-lining, white water rafting, canyoning, sloths, monkeys, dolphins & kayaking with caiman & turtles.

 Take part in a Yacht Race